 Settling someone’s estate can be a long and emotional process, even if they leave a will.
-There are people and places to notify, accounts to close, possessions to sort through, etc. In the past, that was enough to deal with on its own.
+There are people and places to notify, accounts to close, and possessions to sort through.
+In the past, that was enough to deal with on its own.
 Today, however, you need to consider digital property as well.

 Facebook owns Instagram, so it’s no surprise that both removing and memorializing the account are available.
 Memorialized accounts are visible based on the privacy settings, but no one can log in, and posts are not in public spaces such as “explore.”

 Accessing a family member’s LinkedIn account requires a formal request to LinkedIn’s customer support team.

 You’ll need to provide LinkedIn with a few key pieces of information, such as the name of the deceased person, their LinkedIn profile URL, date of death, a link to their obituary, their most recent employment, email address and proof of your relationship to the deceased (e.g., death certificate) fill out their online form here.

 LinkedIn’s customer support team will review your request and, if approved, provide you with instructions on how to access the account.
 Keep in mind that LinkedIn has strict policies to protect its users’ privacy and security, so be prepared to provide detailed documentation to support your request.